 They normally live in communities led by an alpha male.
 The ranking of both males and females within the group is important for feeding and for mating privileges.

 Chimpanzees are like humans omnivorous.
 They eat mainly fruits but supplement that diet with meat and insects.
-Their likeness to humans can be seen in their hunting techniques, where ambushes are set up in advance, and in their use of tools.
+Their likeness to humans can be seen not only in their hunting techniques, where ambushes are set up in advance, and in their use of tools but also in their social groups.
 Chimps use sticks to fish for termites in nests without getting bitten.
 It is debated whether this technique is learnt by watching or by teaching though most experts believe that it is just imitation that helps younger members of the community learn tool use.